UBC-MDS/Red-Wine-Quality-Prediction/README.md

 ## Dependencies

 Docker:
 - [Docker](https://www.docker.com/) is the program used to build the container for the software used in this project.
-All dependencies are listed in the ['Dockerfile'](Dockerfile).
+All dependencies are listed in the [Dockerfile](Dockerfile).

 Virtual Environment:
 - `conda` (version $\geq$ 23.9.0)